Dorah Sterne: University of Alabama at Birmingham

-Personal life
+Personal life and legacy

-In 1922, Dorah Heyman married banker Mervyn Hayden Sterne (1892–1973).
-They had one daughter, also named Dorah, called Dody (1933–1998).
-Dorah Sterne died in 1994, aged 98 years.
-The Sterne Family Papers are at the University of Alabama Birmingham Archives.
+In 1922, Dorah Heyman married banker Mervyn Hayden Sterne.
+They had one daughter, also named Dorah, called Dody.
+Her husband died in 1973, and Sterne died in 1994, aged 97 years.
+In 2008, the Sterne's antebellum home on Tyler Road in Birmingham, which was listed in the Alabama Register of Landmarks and Heritage as the Chamblee-Sterne House, was torn down.